Sea Fishing Scotland’s West Coast

 Ayr and Troon appear to provide everything an angler could want from a stretch of coast.
 Indeed, in summer time you can expect mackerel and the various members of the cod family (coalies etc) to show up.
 There are also mullet, flatties, doggies, wrasse and more.
-You have the choice of rock marks, beach marks or potentially harbour fishing – with continental style surf rods useful from the beach to get your bait out the distance, and lure rods perfect for fishing in areas where you can cast into somewhat deeper water.
+You have the choice of rock marks, beach marks or potentially harbour fishing – with continental-style surf rods useful from the beach to get your bait out the distance and lure rods perfect for fishing in areas where you can cast into somewhat deeper water.
 The area is certainly worth exploring with a fishing rod, with decent odds of success!

 Fishing Saltcoats & Adrossan

 Saltcoats and Ardrossan both provide the angler access to rough ground and deeper water than it’s possible to reach from the many open beaches along this excellent stretch of coastline.
-Largs and millport are in goof proximity to a range of shore fishing grounds.
+Largs and Millport are in good proximity to a range of shore fishing grounds.
 The harbour at Saltcoats can be fished for coalfish, pollack, cod, wrasse, dogfish and numerous other species that feed over rougher ground.
 Weedless lures are useful for areas of rough ground to fish without snagging, or else the use of lighter spinners that take longer to reach the seabed and so can be kept more easily above snags.
-From the beaches you can expect standard Scottish beach fishing – the kind where a longer rod is useful to get more distance into your cast to reach deeper water.
+From the beaches, you can expect standard Scottish beach fishing – the kind where a longer rod is useful to get more distance into your cast to reach deeper water.
 It’s not essential to fish further out at these marks though, bass in particular will come in shallow at beach marks at night time.

 Fishing in Millport at the Isle of Cumbrae

 If you’re fishing from Millport at the Isle of Cumbrae you’re a lucky angler – the area screams sea fishing and has a population so low that it’s hard to imagine the local fish see any other lures or baits in their lives!
-The waters here are sheltered by Isle of Arran (and the aptly named ‘Whiting Bay’) and the fishing ground is relatively near to Glasgow.
-The harbour and rocky areas of coastline produce some decent pollack, good fishing in summertime for the usual suspects as the option to target wrasse on lures in the kelp with weedless rigs or float fishing.
+The waters here are sheltered by the Isle of Arran (and the aptly named ‘Whiting Bay’) and the fishing ground is relatively near to Glasgow.
+The harbour and rocky areas of the coastline produce some decent pollack, good fishing in the summertime for the usual suspects as the option to target wrasse on lures in the kelp with weedless rigs or float fishing.
 There are two beaches on the island where beach casters or continental style rods would be useful for the various members of the cod family and a chance at more… Fishing here is beautiful and still worth it despite it being a mere shadow of former days of marine health.
 Water clarity is often superb.

 Fishing Kintyre Peninsula